Kartaverse/Reactor-Docs/docs/com.PieterVanHoute.Blip.md

 <li><b>Blip Value</b>: the value the Modifier outputs on the frames defined as Blip Frames. </li>
 <li><b>Blip Length</b>: doesn't have to be single frame Blips of course... </li>
 <li><b>Attack/Decay</b>: for Blips longer than single frames, you can fade them in or out.</li>
 <li><b>Blip Frames</b>: the frames where a Blip starts.
 You can type one frame per line, comma separate them, space, tab, up to you.
-You can be as sloppy as you damn well like!</li>
+You can be as sloppy as you damn well like! v1.4+ also supports ranges such as 1-10.</li>
 </ul>

 <h4>If you like Blip and the time it saves you, please consider <a href="https://www.patreon.com/wesuckless">becoming a We Suck Less Patron</a></h4>